 Grant awards are dependent on the appropriations process, but project agreements are normally distributed within 12 to 18 months after the application submission.

-Dollar Amount(s) Available:
+Dollar Amount(s) Limitations:

 Development project minimum/maximum grant amount: $15,000 to $300,000.
 No minimum/maximum limits on land acquisition grants.